jackhftang/jetutils/README.md

 # jetutils

-A collection of data-structure and algorithm as a process of learning Nim
+An opinionated collection of data-structure and algorithm for productivity.